Why can’t I see My Links or Links I’ve Shared?

 What happens to links created by users who are deleted or deactivated?

-- Share links will still be accessible and active until you delete them as an administrator.
-However, the share link will be shown as a deleted link for other users under Links I’ve Received
+- Share links will still be accessible and active until you delete them.
+However, the share link will be shown as a deleted link for other users under Links I’ve Received.

 Can I reactivate a deleted link?

 After you delete a link, you cannot reactivate it.